 Each Indictment is the sum of all constraints where that justification object is involved with.
 The sum of all the Indictment.getScoreTotal() differs from the overall score, because multiple Indictments can share the same ConstraintMatch.

-Drools score calculation supports constraint matches automatically, but incremental Java score calculation requires implementing an extra interface.
+Constraint streams and Drools score calculation supports constraint matches automatically, but incremental Java score calculation requires implementing an extra interface.

 5.7.
 Testing score constraints